Tetsuo: The Bullet Man: Production

-Following the release of the Japanese film Tetsuo II: Body Hammer (1992), which saw international attention, director Shinya Tsukamoto was approached by an American produced to do a third Tetsuo film set in the United States, but the initial project fell apart due to issues with budget, communication, and creative differences with producers.
+Following the release of the Japanese film Tetsuo II: Body Hammer (1992), which saw international attention, director Shinya Tsukamoto was approached by an American producer to do a third Tetsuo film set in the United States, but the initial project fell apart due to issues with budget, communication, and creative differences with producers.
 Quentin Tarantino was initially attached as producer, but Tsukamoto's "process was too slow", so Tarantino dropped from the project.

 Tsukamoto also served as a cast member, writer with Hisakatsu Kuroki, editor with Yuji Ambe, and director of photography alongside cinematographers Takayuki Shida and Satoshi Hayashi.
 Shinichi Kawahara and Masayuki Taneshima served as producers.
 The film is a presentation of Tetsuo The Bullet Man Group and produced by Kaijyu Theater and Asmik Ace Entertainment.

 Music

 Chu Ishikawa composed the music for the film.
 The closing credits feature an original track by Trent Reznor of industrial rock band Nine Inch Nails titled "Theme for Tetsuo: The Bullet Man".
 Tsukamoto has stated that the collaboration with Reznor marked the fulfillment of a long-held ambition to work with the group.
 Tsukamoto had previously collaborated with Reznor on a Tetsuo-esque commercial for MTV Japan.